 Let me emphasize “theoretical”!

-Since the pear and sweet potato butter recipes in this blog have reduced sugar levels, it is especially important to store all of them in the refrigerator.
+Since the pear butter recipe in this blog does have reduced sugar levels, it is especially important to store it in the refrigerator unless you use canning techniques.

 Tracing the origins of apple and pear butter

-Although apple butter is associated with the Pennsylvania Dutch in America.
+Apple butter is associated with the Pennsylvania Dutch in America.
 However, the monks in Medieval Europe made it several hundred years earlier.
 The monks wanted a preserve that could be stored longer than apple sauce.

 A syrupy version made with pears was popular in Belgium as sirop de Li`ege, and a similar kind made from apples in the Netherlands is called appelstroop.
 It’s also commonly known as black butter (l’e ni`er beurre), especially in the Jersey Channel Islands where licorice is a prominent flavor in the condiment.